Welcome to the trials list!

 Moderate burden on patient More information

-Sponsor: Memorial Sloan Kettering Cancer Center (other) Phase: NA Start date: July 24, 2023
+Sponsor: Memorial Sloan Kettering Cancer Center (other) Phase: Other/unknown Start date: July 24, 2023

 HealthScout AI summary: This trial enrolls adults with advanced or metastatic solid tumors and at least two extracranial soft tissue metastases (one ≥4 cm) requiring palliative radiation, comparing lattice radiation therapy (LRT)—a spatially fractionated radiotherapy technique that may enhance immune effects—to standard SBRT, with each patient receiving both treatments at different sites.